Liturgies

 Holy Rosary

-On Mondays, Tuesdays, Thursdays and Fridays at 8:30am, half an hour before morning Mass.
+On Wednesdays, Thursdays and Fridays at 8:30am, half an hour before morning Mass.

 Everyone is invited to participate.